Sunél’s Blog

 The masterful conducting of a beautiful symphony can be likened to the process of holistic financial planning.
 A good conductor and composer must know enough about music and individual instruments to produce a symphony.
 Much like a successful financial planner who needs to have the ability to look at client’s affairs holistically, while considering all the distinct aspects of financial planning, which requires complex problem solving skills and a working knowledge of many different financial fields.

-Sunél's Blog | What life is left?
+Sunél's Blog | What life is left

 By